ioccc-src/winner/1993/leo/README.md

 This program plays
-[Mastermind](https://en.wikipedia.org/wiki/Mastermind_&#x28;board_game&#x29;), if you call it by a name ending by 'd', otherwise it _solves_ Mastermind.
+[Mastermind](https://en.wikipedia.org/wiki/Mastermind_&#x28;board_game&#x29;), if you call it by a name ending by `d`, otherwise it _solves_ Mastermind.
 Call it without parameters to use 6 digits (colors), or indicate the number of possible digits (you cannot change the number of positions so easily).